IDA's Milestones for Animals

 Project Hope coordinates the closing down of two Mississippi puppy mills.

-San Francisco and Sebastopol, CA, become the ninth and tenth "guardian" cities.
+San Francisco and Sebastopol, Calif., become the ninth and tenth guardian cities.

 IDA's Bill Dyer prevents 100 Catalina Island buffalo from going to auction and likely death by arranging their transfer to a permanent home on a Native American reservation in South Dakota.